Mangutov89/etsy-clone/README.md

 add more stories,
 add components list/diagram,

+9:45am - 10:45am:
+testing with Angular cli and modules

 ## Notes

 Etsy lists a certain amount of items to the customer, with a show all button at the bottom, this button takes the user to a new page that lists store items with page navigation below the listed items.
 Why make this a separate page and not just have the navigation on the main page in place of the 'show all' button?